-Applicants can be accepted as auditors in the SDC.
-Applicants need to be accepted into the SDC and may subsequently audit one or more courses, contingent upon availability of seats.
-No certificate is granted for auditing nor can audited courses be used as part of the SDC certificate of completion.
-Program residencies may not be audited.
+Applicants can be accepted as auditors in the S.D.C. applicants need to be accepted into the S.D.C. and may subsequently audit one or more courses, contingent upon availability of seats.
+No certificate is granted for auditing nor can audited courses be used as part of completion of the certificate.
+S.D.C. residencies may not be audited.
 Auditors have access to course material, but receive no assessment or feedback for any work they elect to do, nor do they have access to consultation with the course instructor.
 Auditors must take the courses in the usual, prescribed order.
 As with fully-enrolled students, they may take a total of 3 leaves of absences, and must finish their classes within the three-year limit.